You have no items in your cart.

 Or perhaps you get every cold going around and assume it’s because your kids are like little petri dishes, magnets for every bug at school.

 The agency workload and lifestyle can lead to depression.
 I’ve seen it in my team and others.
+The challenge of mental health in agencies is no joke.

 I’m not talking full-on black dog here, but little things like always feeling tired (see point 1), or not being able to concentrate (point 2) or even just feeling a bit, you know, bollocks.